 - Monday to Friday: 9 AM to 9 PM

-- Saturday: 10 AM to 9 PM
+- Saturday: 9 AM to 6 PM

-Event organizers must submit a final list of external attendees, as well as the point of contact of the event organizer to SPHspace@gwu.edu at least 24 hours prior to the event start.
-Organizers are not permitted to directly provide attendee lists to the front desk.
+Even if event organizers plan to conduct their own event sign-in, an individual with the event organizer must remain present in the building entrance to assist and accompany attendees to the designated event space.
+Organizers must submit a list of external attendees to [email protected] at least 24 hours prior to the event start; organizers are not permitted to directly provide attendee lists to the front desk.

 Furniture & Equipment